-The figures for the latest reporting period show there were four such deaths in England.
+The figures for the latest reporting period show there were ten such deaths in England.

 How many Covid patients are being treated in Leeds hospitals?

-According to Government data on healthcare, two patients with Covid-19 were admitted to Leeds Teaching Hospitals NHS Trust sites on April 18 - the most recent date for which figures are available.
+According to Government data on healthcare, no patients with Covid-19 were admitted to Leeds Teaching Hospitals NHS Trust sites on April 11 - the most recent date for which figures are available.

-The total number of coronavirus patients admitted to the trust's hospitals since the pandemic began stands at 5,249.
+It brings the total number of coronavirus patients admitted to the trust's hospitals since the pandemic began to 5,233.

 The highest number of admissions recorded to date was 52 patients on November 11 2020.

 As of April 13, 24 of those patients remained in hospital for treatment including five in mechanical ventilation beds.